mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

         function teleport(self, position, dimension=None, force_chunk_save_update=False)

-            called when the entity should be teleported
+            Called when the entity should be teleported
             :param position: the position to teleport to
             :param dimension: to which dimension-id to teleport to, if None, no dimension change is used
-            :param force_chunk_save_update: if the system should force to update were player data is stored
+            :param force_chunk_save_update: if the system should force updating were player data is stored

                 variable dimension_id